syyunn/prospectus/README.md

 # Transform Statistics and Normalizing Flows

 - Core question is how to "transform" micro-state random variables to macro-state that well-defines cause of target behavior of the system?

+# Is there anyway one can learn better conditional density and transformation that falls under the condition of `exact transformation (Rubenstein 2017)`?